dqops/dqo/docs/data-sources/azure.md

 ---
-title: How to set up data quality and data observability for Azure
+title: How to set up data quality and data observability for Microsoft Azure
 ---

-# How to set up data quality and data observability for Azure storage
+# How to set up data quality and data observability for Microsoft Azure storage
-Learn how to connect DQOps to data stored in Azure Blob Storage from the UI or command-line interface and activate data quality and observability.
+Data observability and data monitoring for Azure Blob Storage.
+Detect schema changes, data anomalies, volume fluctuations, and other data quality issues.

 ## Prerequisites